shubhadapaithankar/VM-Automation/Docker/README.md

-# emart-app
+# Emart-App

-This is the retail containarise application using
+This is the retail containarise application using vagrant .

 ![image](https://user-images.githubusercontent.com/99461999/179873942-7e92cbbd-1ef8-4256-9505-08609d326db4.png)